 Heat shrink has a ton of different uses.
-Aside from its traditional function for wire and cable management, it's also a great tool for many easy DIY home and lifestyle projects.
-It’s a strong and long-lasting material, making it a low-cost and effective solution for a variety of different uses.
-This super simple dog leash is just one great example of the many ways you can use heat shrink in your daily life, and to create something special for you and your furry friend.
+Made of durable, long-lasting material, it's a low-cost, versatile, and effective solution.
+Aside from the typical wire and cable management use, it's also a convenient tool for home projects.
+This easy DIY dog leash is just one great example of how to use heat shrink in your daily life to create something special for you and your furry friend.

-For this project, you’ll need some rope, heat shrink tubing, a heating method to seal, and a carabiner or swivel snap hooks.
+Gather some rope, heat shrink tubing, a heating method (such as a heat gun or butane lighter), and a carabiner (or snap hook).

-Start out this simple DIY project by cutting your rope to a desired length.
+Start this simple DIY project by cutting your rope to the desired length.
 Measure out how long you want your leash to be, and then add around 1.5 feet for the clasp and 2-3 feet for the handle (depending on how large you want the loop to be).

-To secure the knot you’ve tied, cut two pieces of heat shrink, about 3 inches in length, and thread them onto the rope from the untied side.
-Once both sides are knotted, you’ll then use these pieces to secure the rope in place, but for now just make sure both pieces of tubing are on the rope before creating the handle.
+To secure the knot you’ve tied, cut two pieces of heat shrink (about 3 inches in length each), and thread them onto the rope from the untied side.
+Once both sides are knotted, you’ll use these pieces to secure the rope.
+For now, make sure that both heat shrink tubes are on the rope before you create the handle.

-Now you can slide one of the pieces of heat shrink tubing around the rope you’ve tied into a poachers knot.
-Make sure the heat shrink is covering the loose ends of the knot, and then using a heat source melt your heat shrink around the rope to secure your clasp portion of the leash.
-To heat the tubing, you can use everything from a standard butane lighter to a heat gun.
+Now slide a heat shrink tube around the rope tied into a poacher's knot.
+This is where your heat source comes in - that heat gun or butane lighter!
+Make sure the heat shrink is covering the loose ends of the knot and melt your heat shrink around the rope to secure the clasp of the leash.

-Then, once you’ve measured your desired handle size, slide one of the heat shrink pieces up to the handle, and make sure it covers both ends of the loop.
-To make this easier, you can secure the handle with electrical tape and then melt the heat shrink on top of this tape.
-Using your heat source, melt the heat shrink around the rope to secure the handle.
-Once the heat shrink is fully secured, you’re done!
+Once you’ve measured your desired handle size, slide one of the heat shrink pieces up to the handle and double-check that it covers both ends of the loop.
+Here's a tip: secure the handle with electrical tape and melt the heat shrink on top.
+Applying heat, melt the heat shrink around the rope to secure the handle.
+Once the heat shrink is fully secured, you’re good to go!